markramach/spring-boot-starter-dns-txt/README.md

 ;; MSG SIZE  rcvd: 64
 ```

-Finally, with this testing scenario, you will need to define the DNS endpoint for the DNS TXT property resolver.
+With this testing scenario, you will need to define the DNS endpoint for the DNS TXT property resolver.
 In this case, you will need set the optional `endpoint` and `port` settings in the bootstrap.yml.

 	dns:
 	  suffix: default.cluster.local